 So don’t feel you must invite anyone who you don’t really want at your big celebration, especially if you are having a smaller, more intimate baby shower.

 Some things are pretty hard to keep from your neighbors, especially something so noticeable as the fact that you are pregnant!

-Now if you are genuinely close to any neighbors, then you might rightly want to add them to your baby shower guestlist and celebrate with them.
+Now if you are genuinely close to any neighbors, then you might rightly want to add them to your event and celebrate with them.